 The Bizarre Physics of Motorcycle Accidents

-Riding a motorcycle on today’s highways, you have to ride in a very defensive manner.
+Riding a motorcycle on today’s highways, you have to ride in a very defensive manner, and it’s helpful to understand the physics of motorcycle accidents.
 You have to be a good rider and you have to have both hands and both feet on the controls at all times. –Evel Knievel

 It’s profoundly freeing to ride a motorcycle on the open highway—few feelings come close.
 Frustratingly, though, bikers are among the most vulnerable people on the road.
 Even minor collisions often lead to severe injuries.
 Intuitively, we understand why.
 Motorcycles lack basic safety features—like airbags and seatbelts—that come standard with other vehicles.
 They also don’t have a metal framework to protect cyclists during a crash.